 - There are noise ordinances that govern how loud motorcycles can be as they’re traveling.
 In Albuquerque, motorcycles cannot be louder than 82 dB when moving at 40 mph or under, and they cannot be louder than 86 dB when moving over 40 mph.

 Can I Get a Ticket for Lane Splitting?

 As lane splitting is still illegal in New Mexico, motorcyclists who are caught engaging in the practice can be ticketed and issued a fine.

 If My Lane Splitting Didn’t Cause the Crash, Could I Get Compensation?

 If you were involved in a motorcycle accident and were splitting lanes, but your actions didn’t cause the crash, you could still be able to recover compensation for your injuries and other losses.
 New Mexico uses a comparative negligence system for personal injury claims (like those related to motorcycle accidents), which means that any damages are awarded based on the percentage of fault for everyone involved.

-For example, if two cars crash into each other and one driver was above the legal limit and caused the crash, the drunk driver will likely be held responsible for 100 percent of the damages.
+For example, if two cars crash into each other and one driver is above the legal limit and causes the crash, the drunk driver will likely be held responsible for 100 percent of the damages.
 However, if the other driver was speeding, then maybe the speeding driver is responsible for 10 percent of the crash.
 This means that if the driver who was speeding sued the drunk driver for damages, their damages award would be reduced by 10 percent.

 When it comes to lane splitting, you could face fines or other penalties because of your actions in the event of a crash.
 As far as compensation in a civil suit goes, though, you could still recover compensation if you can show your actions were not what caused the crash.
 Speak to a motorcycle accident attorney to learn more about what compensation you could recover for your injuries.